octheli/Getting_and_Cleaning_Data_project/CodeBook.md

 ### Study design

-ìrun_analysis.Rî carries out the following work.
+‚Äúrun_analysis.R‚Äù carries out the following work.
 The commands in  every steps are included.

 Step 1: Download the dataset.
 Unzip it to the current working directory.